 But one rule remains golden, the keystone to a rewarding evening.
 Each evening has a contour and each evening has relief and perspective, and it is the poet’s job to highlight these contours.
 (A Contour of Poets?)
 I have had the privilege recently to have attended two brilliant readings; they are like buses it seems and several come along together.
 Neither involved celebrity poets, just the true belt and braces type.

-I saw Helen Mort and Alan Buckley, regular stablemates, read together at this year’s Oxford Literary Festival (I went short back and sides, incognito).
+I saw Helen Mort and Alan Buckley, regular stablemates, read together at this year’s Oxford Literary Festival (a busman’s holiday for me).
 I have to say that I was taken aback by their dramatic yet understated reading, nothing heavy, just that the morning was so well shaped and had poise.
-This was a collaborative venture, an impressive performance they had put together called The Body Beautiful (and I very much hope it will be worked on further and become a future roadshow).
+This was a collaborative venture, an impressive performance they had put together called The Body Beautiful.
+(I very much hope it will be worked on further and become a future roadshow.)
 Its assembly was less MFI and more Lennon & McCartney, for we weren’t quite sure who had contributed what as the readings were both individual and communal (both Lennon & McCartney lay claim to have written the tune to In My Life, and we look forward to future rivalrous banter between Mort & Buckley).
 There was just the right amount of interaction and to and fro, and just the right amount of script and free fall scat in its commentary.
 At all times there seemed to be a sense of direction and purpose; it was rather like a musical piece, and one sensed the opening statement of a theme, its development, reprise, denouement and its finale.
 The reading lasted about 45 minutes with no break, skilfully curated, and yet its structure breathed, was relaxed and responsive; it was even with regret that I heard the announcement of the last two poems, I wanted more.
 I don’t think that it was necessarily the correlation of the poems that was the root of this, in fact the reading was as blunderbuss scattered as others, it tilted even at fire-eating and rock climbing along its way.
 Perhaps the struggle to bolt the reading together had caused a more urgent quest for direction, and certainly its juxtaposed delivery helped my concentration, but it was the gentle architecture of the reading and its momentum that kept us on track.

 A few weeks later I attended the launch evening for David Attwooll’s pamphlet Otmoor, a sequence of ten poems that echo tales of the moor and evoke its myths and buried memories.
 The poetry was a call and response to Andrew Walton’s mud-filled yet warm and playful paintings of this area of wetland, described forbiddingly as a ‘place apart,’ so again it was a truly collaborative venture.
 Fellow poets added their voice to shade the proceedings, and, like the pamphlet, the reading was shaped, in fact symmetrical, as though taken from the Ordnance Survey grid map of the moor rather than text from the pamphlet.
 (A Coordinate of Poets?)
 It was such an engaging reading.